 forefront of the modern folk scene' this is a duo bound for the top.

 The duo that is Cambridge Walker was the result of a mutual interest in traditional songs, especially harmony singing, arising from individual performances at Black Fen Folk Club.
 David (Cambridge) sings and plays guitar/guzouki ; Jenna (Walker) sings and plays melodeon/piano.
 During the festival season of 2016, David and Jenna decided to actually try singing as a duo and have appeared at Ely, Cambridge & Bury Folk Festivals .

-Tim Mellor is one of the founder members of Black Fen Folk Club is equally at home with Northumbrian smallpipes, guitar, melodeon or singing ‘acapella’.
+Tim Mellor is one of the founders of Black Fen Folk Club is equally at home with Northumbrian smallpipes, guitar, melodeon or singing ‘acapella’.
 Most of his songs and tunes are based on Traditional Folk songs from the British Isles but include a few of his own compositions reflecting contemporary issues and themes.